yongyw123/toy-soc/README.md

 ## Target

-1. MMIO System: IO Peripherals to communicate with the external devices.
+1. MMIO System: IO Peripherals to communicate with the external devices
-2. Video System: Video streaming from the camera to the LCD.
+2. Video System: Video streaming from a camera to a LCD
 3. Application System: Motion Detection Algorithm HW Implementation

-## Milestone + Demonstration
+## Project Status: Milestone + Demonstration

 Updated: June 03, 2023